CleanroomMC/cleanroom-website/docs/groovy-script/introduction/external_compat.md

 In `onCompatLoaded()` the compat can be initialised. `container.getRegistrar().addFieldsOf(this)` automatically register fields of this class which are `VirtualRegistries` including the `TestReg test` field.

-With `createModPropertyContainer()` you can create your own property container.
+With `createGroovyPropertyContainer()` you can create your own property container.
 This is the class groovy scripts have access to via `mods.example_id`.
 The `container.getRegistrar()`function will add registries to the existing property container.

 ```java